AyoubMaimmadi/Audieyes/Audieyes/app/README.md

 # BLIP Image Captioning API

-BLIP Image Captioning API is a powerful and easy-to-use API that generates descriptive captions for images using the BLIP (Bootstrapping Language-Image Pre-training).
+BLIP Image Captioning API is a powerful and easy-to-use API that generates descriptive captions for images using the BLIP (Bootstrapping Language-Image Pre-training), the deployed model on Hugging Face.

 ## Table of Contents